paragonie/paseto/docs/RFC/paseto.md

 .# Abstract

-Platform-Agnostic SEcurity TOkens (PASETO) provides a cryptographically secure, compact, and URL-safe representation of claims that may be transferred between two parties.
+Platform-Agnostic SEcurity TOkens (PASETOs) provide a cryptographically secure, compact, and URL-safe representation of claims that may be transferred between two parties.
 The claims in a PASETO are encoded as a JavaScript Object (JSON), version-tagged, and either encrypted